LYZhelloworld/ChatBot/README.md

 Please install [Ollama](https://ollama.com) If you want to run locally.
 Otherwise, please provide an API token in the configuration file.

 ### Environment Setup
+Please make sure you have Python 3.10 or higher installed.
+Recommended version is 3.13.

 ```powershell
 # Activate virtual environment
 python -m venv .venv